Skip to main content

 Access control - also known as ADK system or ADK facility - is a solution that controls who gets access to buildings, rooms or doors.
 An access control system can be mechanical (classic locking systems and keys) or electronic (cards/tags, codes, app or biometric solutions).
 Often, electronic access can be integrated with existing locks so you don't need a completely new locking system on the door.

-• Access control with card or tag: Use of tags with RFID and Mifare technology to grant access
+• Access control with card or tag: RFID/MIFARE tags or key cards.

-• Access control with code: Requires entering a PIN code for access.
+• Access control with code: Access via personal PIN code.

-• Access control with two-factor authentication: Authentication using both RFID and Mifare technology tags and code
+• Access control with two-factor authentication: Combination of token/card and code.

-• Access control with an app: Using smartphone apps to control access.
+• Access control via app: Use your smartphone to open doors.

 What are the benefits of access control?

-• Improved security: Restrict access to defined areas
+• Enhanced security: Restrict access to defined areas.

-• Flexible access management: Add change or remove rights with just a few clicks.
+• Flexible access control: Add, change, or remove permissions with just a few clicks.

-• Less risk and lower costs: Disable a piece instead of rearranging the locking system
+• Less risk and lower costs: Deactivate a chip instead of replacing the entire locking system.

 Electronic access control with mobile phone